bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. Express is a framework so it has some opinions about how we write our code.
+2. Express gives us low level functionality that makes node easier to use(just like React builds on JS, Express builds on Node).

 - [ ] Describe Middleware?

+Middleware, in Express specifically, are functions that process the requests made before the final response is made (for instance, validating an id exists).
+It does this using a next callback function parameter.
+It can also end the process if there is an issue and return its own response.

 - [ ] Describe a Resource?

+Every _thing_ in a database is a resource.
+They are usually the nouns that we want to do something with.
+We can do something with each resource using its unique id.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return different statuses, errors, and messages that will tell the client if they were successful in their request and if not, more specifically where they failed.

 - [ ] How can we partition our application into sub-applications?

+We can use routers to partition our application into sub-applications and then have a main server hub that uses all those routers.

 ## Minimum Viable Product